daavoo/pyntcloud/docs/introduction.rst

 Point clouds
 ============
-Point clouds are one of the most relevant entities for representing three dimensional data these days, along with polygonal meshes.
+Point clouds are one of the most relevant entities for representing three dimensional data these days, along with polygonal meshes (wich are just a special case of point clouds with connectivity graph attached).

 In it's simplest form, a point cloud is a set of points in a cartesian coordinate system.